nizikawa-worms/wkJellyWorm/readme.md

 # wkJellyWorm
-_A work in progress ProjectX clone for Worms Armageddon 3.8.1_
+_A dead ProjectX clone for Worms Armageddon 3.8.1_

 This module hooks into most gameplay classes and exposes their functionality and internal structure to LUA scripts.
 It enables player to alter gameplay physics, object behaviour and add custom weapons.